Uzor13/JavaTeamAptInterview/README.md

 # JavaTeamAptInterview

-This reop was used for the TeamAptInterview
+This repo was used for the TeamApt Technical Interview